Environmental Sound Classification on An Embedded Hardware Platform: Related work

-While developing real-world applications as explained previously, it is crucial to understand the landscape of available hardware options for deployment, in order to optimize cost, hardware size, and software used in development stage.
-One of the common solutions is to use edge devices which may offer a promising platform for DCASE algorithms in real-time applications due to their lightweight, small size and low energy consumption and affordability \cite{gruenstein2017cascade, koizumi2019toyadmos, chowdhery2019visual}.
-However, there are several challenges to deploy resource-hungry AI models such as CNNs on resource-constrained edge devices.
-These challenges include limited memory and computations of edge devices \cite{banbury2021mlperf}, hardware heterogeneity, software fragmentation, and the necessity of co-optimization and collaboration across different layers of the development and deployment stack.
-Additionally, their operation on small, low-capacity batteries imposes further restrictions \cite{siekkinen2012low}.
+While developing real-world applications, it is important to understand the landscape of available hardware options for deployment, in order to optimize cost, hardware size, and software used in the development stage.
+One of the common solutions is to use edge devices which may offer a promising platform for DCASE algorithms in real-time applications due to their resource-constrained, small size, low energy consumption and affordability \cite{gruenstein2017cascade, koizumi2019toyadmos, chowdhery2019visual}.
+However, there are several challenges to the deployment of resource-hungry AI models such as CNNs on resource-constrained edge devices.
+These challenges include the limited memory and computation capacity of edge devices \cite{banbury2021mlperf}, hardware heterogeneity, software fragmentation, and the necessity of optimizing and coordinating across different layers (hardware, software, algorithms, etc.) of the development and deployment stack.
+Additionally, the operation of edge devices on small, low-capacity batteries imposes further restrictions \cite{siekkinen2012low}, such as limited battery life, the need for low-power modes and reduced duty cycles that can affect performance and latency, constraints on transmission power and communication range, and potential tradeoffs in functionality to prolong battery life.
 Therefore, it is important to understand the limitations of edge devices used to deploy AI-based software in real-life.